 Card Details +

-Benefits: The Citi Double Cash Card is also a rewards card — you get 1% cashback on purchases and 1% cash back when you pay those purchases off, for a total of 2% cash back.
+Benefits: The Citi Double Cash Card is also a rewards card — you Earn 2% cash back: 1% cashback on purchases and 1% cash back when you pay those purchases off.
 You won’t earn cash back when paying down the balance that you transferred, but given the card is designed to reward you for paying down debt, it’s an alternative for someone who ultimately wants a card with rewards, but is wary they’ll overspend.

 Drawbacks: There’s a variable penalty APR of up to 29.99%, so this is not the card to opt for if you think there’s an outside chance you’ll miss a payment.